Lip cancer: Introduction

 Symptoms of lip cancer can vary among individuals and differ depending on the stage of advancement of lip cancer.
 There may not be any symptoms in early lip cancer.

 Typical symptoms of lip cancer include a sore or lesion on the lips, especially if it does not heal.
 These lesion can bleed easily.
-There may also be a thickening or discolored lump on the ...more symptoms »
+There may also be a thickening or discolored lump on the lips.
+Other symptoms include ...more symptoms »

 Lip cancer: Treatments